obsidian-tasks-group/obsidian-tasks/contributing/User Documentation/docs-README.md

 1. Reload the page in your browser to see the changes

-## Option 1: Running inside a Docker container
+## Option 1 - Running inside a Docker container

+> [!Note]
+> This page is about the original user documentation setup, published using #jekyll on #github-pages.

 If you can run docker, this is the easiest way.